We may earn income from links in this post. Please read this Disclosure for details.

 What You’ll Love:

 - Free airport-hotel shuttle departs from Puerta 4 on the Main level.
-There is an attendant waiting ( look for the young women with clipboards) who will confirm your reservation and/or record your name.
+There is an attendant waiting (look for the young men/women with clipboards) who will confirm your reservation and/or record your name.
 They call the shuttle and in my case, it arrived in five minutes.

-- The Fiesta Inn is really just a five minute ride away and is within a secured compound.
+- The Fiesta Inn is five minutes from the airport and is within a secured compound.

 - Decor is modern and stylish.

 - Front desk staff speak English and were very professional and helpful at check-in.

 - Free WIFI

 - Quiet rooms with windows that open.
 Unlike some hotels within the airport, air quality is excellent.